galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ## **Health (physical and emotional)**

-As growth is usually measured by achieving new statuses and acquiring new things we also tend to work more hours to justify to ourselves that we are making progress some towards those goals.
+As growth is usually measured by achieving new statuses and acquiring new things we also tend to work more hours to justify to ourselves that we are making some progress towards those goals.
 That is an illusion!
-We only get more stressed, anxious, and tend don't take care of our health, and suddenly we have to spend all that money acquired overtime in a tentative to restore our health.
+We only get more stressed, anxious, and we tend to don't take care of our health, and suddenly we have to spend all that money acquired overtime in a tentative to restore our health.

 More time worked does not mean more things done!

 During the pandemic, I learned that building morning habits can exponentially increase performance so, I start building a morning routine that includes reading for at least 20 minutes and exercising every day (at least stretching).
-It is amazing how it improves concentration and focus (we devs really need those to code).
+It is amazing how it improves concentration and focus (we devs need those to code).

 It is funny because I was not the kind of person who enjoyed reading but now I love it!
-One of the books that really helped me was [_High performance habits_](https://brendon.mykajabi.com/hph-book-step-1) written by Brendon Burchard.
+One of the books that helped me was [_High performance habits_](https://brendon.mykajabi.com/hph-book-step-1) written by Brendon Burchard.
 No, I am not earning anything for recommending his book.

 ![High performance habits](/assets/best-personal-development-books-1-e1555808044735-1024x894.webp "High performance habits")